Schilling rudder

 A Schilling rudder is a specific type of profiled rudder used on certain boats and ships.
+The rudder is typically described as 'shaped like a fishtail'.

 Concept

 The Schilling profile is designed to improve the effective lift generated by the rudder and hence improve the maneuverability of the craft, especially at slow speeds.
 The rudder is effective in both forward and reverse.
 It has been claimed that a Schilling rudder "combines the highest lateral forces with the best course stability.

 Use

 Like all rudders, the main effect of a Schilling rudder is to deflect the flow of water generated by the propeller.
 Schilling rudders are most commonly used on ships that are difficult to maneuver, particularly large ships such as container ships and oil tankers, slow-moving ships and boats, longer and narrower ships, or boats with slow-moving propellers.

 Additionally, a twin-rudder configuration and/or a bow thruster can significantly contribute to the maneuverability of even the largest ships.
 When the rudders are at angles of 90 degrees or more to the direction of the propeller generated thrust, they can direct the thrust forward and provide a significant braking effect on the ship.